-Although this is not the intent of the competition, human intervention is allowed as are live modifications to one's bot; again, we ask that participants are honest about what they do, however.
+Although this is not the intent of the competition, human intervention is allowed as are live modifications to one's bot.
+Again, we ask that participants are honest when reporting their approach.

-When no bot is connected for a scheduled game and the game times out, both players get a loss.
+When neither bot is connected for a scheduled game and the game times out, both players get a loss.